 While in Africa I wrote several stories with the intention of creating a book of short stories about my trip.

 Rather than leave it as an unfinished book, here is part nine which is the last part in a blogging mini series….
 “Shane’s shorts.”
 My blog from Mozambique onwards covers the rest of the journey well enough.
-If you’ve enjoyed the journey, don’t be shy about buying me a beer at my online bar .
+Blog posts from my time cycling in Zimbabwe can be found >HERE<

 Sitting across the table from Stephanie in the Bon Journeé cafe in Bulawayo I wondered if I’d done the right thing to meet up with her, the mail contact had been great and we’d clicked well, but now face to face she just didn’t shut up.
 We have two ears and one mouth, so I’m of the opinion that we should listen twice as much as we talk.